 Rapid Advancement in Process Intensification Deployment (RAPID) Institute

-This institute will focus on developing breakthrough technologies to boost domestic energy productivity and energy efficiency by 20 percent in five years through manufacturing processes in industries such oil and gas, pulp and paper and various domestic chemical manufacturers.
+This institute is developing breakthrough technologies to boost domestic energy productivity and energy efficiency by 20 percent in five years through manufacturing processes in industries such oil and gas, pulp and paper and various domestic chemical manufacturers.
 Traditional chemical manufacturing relies on large-scale, energy-intensive processing.
-The new Institute will leverage approaches to modular chemical process intensification—for example combining multiple, complex processes such as mixing, reaction, and separation into single steps—with the goal of improving energy productivity and efficiency, cutting operating costs, and reducing waste.
+RAPID is leveraging approaches to modular chemical process intensification—for example combining multiple, complex processes such as mixing, reaction, and separation into single steps—with the goal of improving energy productivity and efficiency, cutting operating costs, and reducing waste.
 In the chemical industry alone, these technologies have the potential to save more than $9 billion in process costs annually.

 Website: http://processintensification.org Headquarters: New York City